 How we work

-In order for any decisions taken by the Committee to be valid, a meeting must have present a minimum of five people or one third of the committee, whichever is the greater.
+In order for Committee decisions to be valid, a meeting must have a minimum of five committee members present, or one third of the total, whichever is greater.

 The steering committee meets four times a year, to plan the programme of day trips, multi-day excursions and other member activities, to determine the conditions for membership and the level of contributions for outings and membership, to decide how much of our surplus money will be donated to the National Trust and for which projects, to address other issues such as our presence on the web, collaboration with other heritage organizations, the promotion of our association and of the British National Trust, …